SysPoe/train-wiki/docs/Train-Spotting/Run-Numbering-Guide.md

 ## 1st Number Designation

+This denotes some informaion about what the locomotive / type of the train is.

 `1` - 6 car EMU, SMU or HS/SMU in revenue service <br>
 `2` - EMU/SMU/IMU/ICE empty cars (any length) <br>
 `D` - NGR train in revenue service <br>